Surgery for melanoma skin cancer

 Surgery is the main treatment option for most melanomas, and usually cures early-stage melanomas.

 When melanoma is diagnosed by skin biopsy, more surgery will probably be needed to help make sure the cancer has been removed (excised) completely.
-This fairly minor surgery will cure most thin melanomas.
+This fairly minor operation will cure most thin melanomas.

-The removed sample is then viewed under a microscope to make sure that no cancer cells were left behind at the edges of the skin that was removed.
+The removed sample is then viewed with a microscope to make sure that no cancer cells were left behind at the edges of the skin that was removed.

 Wide excision differs from an excisional biopsy.
 The margins are wider because the diagnosis is already known.
 The recommended margins vary depending on the thickness of the tumor.
 Thicker tumors need larger margins (both at the edges and in the depth of the excision).